Psoriatic arthritis (PsA) can cause nail changes, including pitting and separation. Treatment can include medication to reduce inflammation.

 Read on to learn more about how PsA can affect your nails.

-For some, PsA can cause nail discoloration, causing your nails to look oil-stained.
-The exact color of these oil stains may vary, but they often have a pink or purple tint.
-They’re caused by a buildup of cellular debris beneath your nail.
+- Discoloration: A buildup of cellular debris beneath your nails can cause your nails to look oil-stained.
+The exact color of these stains may vary, but they often have a pink or purple tint.

 Common medications for PsA include: